Are Hearing Aids Getting Too Smart?

 Article by Colin Eaton, FdSc, RHAD, MSHAA

-We have noticed that people are interested and puzzled about the use of Artificial intelligence in hearing aids, and asking us about it more and more.
+We have noticed that people are interested and puzzled about the use of artificial intelligence (AI) in hearing aids, and asking us about it more and more.
 With this in mind I thought I would write a short piece to explain how it is being used currently.

 When hearing aids start thinking for themselves - are the computers taking over?

-The Concerns: AI systems rely on complex algorithms and sometimes cloud based processing and programming by your Audiologist, which naturally raises concerns over data handling and processing
+The Concerns: AI systems rely on complex algorithms and sometimes cloud-based processing and programming by Audiologists.
+This naturally raises concerns over data handling and processing.

-With the inherent concerns over privacy , over reliance on automation and whether the user actually remains in control, also what happens when it “thinks” it knows better than you?
+There are also concerns about over-reliance on automation, whether the user actually remains in control and perhaps most concerning – what happens with it ‘thinks’ it knows better than you?

 The Verdict

-AI in hearing aids is not about the hearing aids taking over, it is about technology lending your ears help.
-When designed and fitted well these new smart systems can make hearing feel more effortless and human or natural than ever.
+AI in hearing aids is not about them taking over – it’s about technology lending your ears help.
+When designed and fitted well, these new smart systems can actually make hearing feel more human and natural than ever.

 The trick is striking a balance, let the AI do the heavy lifting, whilst you stay in charge of what you want to hear – certainly this technology has changed our hearing world for the better.

-In the 26 years I have been fitting hearing aids, I have seen the transition from body worn hearing aids to behind the ear.
-Then from behind the ear to in the ear, the change from analogue processing (linear gain) to digital technology in the 1990’s.
+In the 26 years I have been fitting hearing aids, I have seen the transition from body-worn hearing aids to behind-the-ear models then invisible in-the-ear designs.
+The change from analogue processing (linear gain) to digital technology in the 1990’s.
 Improvements in digital processors and speed of amplification and compression, and now AI…….
 I wonder what’s next?
 Exciting isn’t it?!!!